seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/README.md

 - Ubuntu is the most popular Linux distribution for running Docker containers.
 It is the most similar to Debian.
 - Alpine is the most lightweight Linux distribution for running Docker containers.
 It is the most secure Linux distribution.
 - Centos is the most popular Linux distribution for running Docker containers.
 It is the most similar to Red Hat Enterprise Linux.
+    - Centos tends to lag behind Red Hat Enterprise Linux in terms of updates
 - Debian is the most popular Linux distribution for running Docker containers.
 It is the most similar to Ubuntu.
 - Fedora is the most popular Linux distribution for running Docker containers.
 It is the most similar to Red Hat Enterprise Linux.
 - Oracle Linux is the most popular Linux distribution for running Docker containers.
 It is the most similar to Red Hat Enterprise Linux.